-1. Introduction
+1. INTRODUCTION

-Given a smooth projective curve C over the complex numbers, let $W_d^r(C)$ denote the subvariety of the Picard variety of C, paramterising divisors of degree d that move in a linear system of dimension at least r.
-The dimensions of these varieties are fundamental invariants of C. For specific curves, the dimension of $W_d^r(C)$ can be far from that predicted by a naive dimension count.
-However, the Brill-Noether theorem asserts that, if C is a general curve of genus g, this naive dimension count is correct.
+Given a smooth projective curve C over the complex numbers, let $W_d^r(C)$ denote the subvariety of the Picard variety of C, parameterizing divisors of degree d that move in a linear system of dimension at least r.
+The dimensions of these varieties are fundamental invariants of C. For special curves, the dimension of $W_d^r(C)$ can be far from that predicted by a naive dimension count.
+The Brill-Noether theorem says that, if C is a general curve of genus g, this naive dimension count is correct.
 More precisely, the dimension of $W_d^r(C)$ is where a scheme is understood to be empty when its dimension is negative.
-This result was first proved in a seminal paper by Griffiths and Harris [29].
-It has inspired a great deal of additional research, including multiple re-proofs by an array of different techniques [21, 27, 39].
+This result was first proved in a seminal paper by Griffiths and Harris [27].
+It has inspired a great deal of additional research, including multiple re-proofs by an array of different techniques [20, 25, 36].